Article I. Name

 Section 3.
 The Secretary and Secretary-Elect.
 The Secretary shall assist the President and shall be responsible for the minutes of all meetings of Council and special meetings.
 The Secretary shall serve as the chair of the Committee on Committees.
 A Secretary-Elect shall be elected every two years and shall serve a single term of three years, the first year in the capacity of Secretary-Elect, overlapping with the Secretary, and the second two years as Secretary.
 The Secretary-Elect shall be elected by means of the same ballot as the President-Elect and by a plurality of votes cast.
 The Secretary-Elect shall assume office at the mid-point of the Annual Meeting following his/her election.
 The Secretary-Elect shall assist the Secretary and shall substitute for the Secretary when necessary.
 The Secretary shall substitute for the President if neither the Past President nor President-Elect can serve.

 Section 4.
 The Treasurer, Treasurer-Elect, and Past Treasurer.
 The Treasurer shall be responsible for overseeing all moneys and valuable effects in the name and to the credit of the Society, and for overseeing full and accurate accounting of receipts and disbursements in books belonging to the Society.
 The Treasurer shall render to the President and Council at its regular meetings, or when Council so requires, an account of the financial transactions and status of the Society.
 The Treasurer shall serve as Chairperson of the Finance Committee.
 The Treasurer-Elect shall assist the Treasurer and shall substitute for the Treasurer when necessary.
-A Treasurer-Elect shall be elected every year and shall serve a single term of three years, the first in the capacity of Treasurer-Elect, overlapping with the Treasurer, the second year as Treasurer, and the third year as Past Treasurer.
+A Treasurer-Elect shall be selected every year and shall serve a single term of three years, the first in the capacity of Treasurer-Elect, overlapping with the Treasurer, the second year as Treasurer, and the third year as Past Treasurer.
 The Past Treasurer shall serve on Council for one year.
 Election shall take place on the same ballot as President-Elect and shall be on the basis of a plurality of votes cast.
 The Treasurer-Elect shall assume office at the mid-point of the Annual Meeting following his/her election.

 Article VI.
 Council